Veronica van Heyningen: Career

 Van Heyningen was awarded a Beit Memorial Fellowship, which enabled her to take up a fellowship in Edinburgh with Peter Walker at the MRC Mammalian Genome Unit (MGU).
 In June 1977, after the fellowship ended, she joined the MRC Clinical and Population Cytogenetics Unit (CAPCU).
 She gained tenure there in February 1981.
 In 1992, Van Heyningen received funding as part of the International Research Scholar program of the Howard Hughes Medical Institute (HHMI).
 She became the leader of what later became known as the Medical and Developmental Genetics Section.
 Van Heyningen worked at CAPCU (later named the MRC Human Genetics Unit or MRC HGU) for 35 years, retiring in 2012.

 Van Heyningen served as president of the European Society of Human Genetics (ESHG) in 2003 and of The Genetics Society from 2009 to 2012.
 Van Heyningen served as a member of the UK Human Genetics Commission.

 After her retirement in 2012, Van Heyningen moved to London.
 She is an honorary (non-teaching) professor at the UCL Institute of Ophthalmology, associated with University College London and the Moorfields Eye Hospital.
 She continues to collaborate with researchers such as ophthalmologist Andrew Webster.
+In 2013 her work led to becoming patron of the charity Aniridia Network for people affected by aniridia in the UK.